verbb/wishlist/docs/get-started/configuration.md

 ### Email
 - `templateEmail` - The template Wishlist will use for HTML emails.
+- `attachPdfToEmail` - Whether to attach the PDF to the email.
+See PDF settings for generating the PDF.

 ## Control Panel
 You can also manage configuration settings through the Control Panel by visiting Settings → Wishlist.